thir13en/training-angular/notes/CHANGE_DETECTION.md

 With Default change detection we check all the expressions in all the component tree every time there is a change in one place, whereas with OnPush we can manage with more granularity when will this take place.
 Also, OnPush does not check for mutations within the objects that are passed, only new assignation to them, enforcing immutability.

+### OnPush and Observables
+`OnPush` Change Detection will look at the observable streams via `async` pipe, in this case it is a highly performant and recommendable use case.
+It is different thou with `subscribe and assign` method, because OnPush is quite dumb when it comes to detect changes through assignations happening at the level of the controller.